The Glaring Problem With Jimmy Kimmel's Oscars Hosting Job

 Mahershala Ali is now an Oscar-winning actor.
 A white man teasing a Black Muslim man about his name on a national televised award show does not set a great example for the rest of America — especially right now.
 And particularly when you kicked off the show with a message about bringing the country together.

 We weren't alone.
-Twitter took issue with Kimmel's insensitive behaviour in the name of humour, as well:
+Twitter took issue with Kimmel's insensitive behavior in the name of humor, as well:

 Jesus Christ Kimmel can you stop making fun of people's names, these people aren't even the famous ones— Nicole Chung (@nicole_soojung) February 27, 2017